From short courses focusing on specific topics to degrees taking three years, there are lots of training options for those wanting to work in sales

 The Institute of Sales Management (ISM) qualifications

-- Level 2 - for candidates wishing to learn more about the industry, have little to no sales experience and are still in education (studying either full time, part time or completing an apprenticeship).
+- Level 2 - ideal for candidates looking to learn more about the industry, have little to no sales experience and are still in education (studying either full time, part time or completing an apprenticeship).

-- Level 3 - for those in their first or second sales role looking to deepen their knowledge of the industry and gain a qualification equivalent to an A-level or BTEC.
+- Level 3 - if you're in your first or second sales role, this qualification will deepen your knowledge of the industry, enabling you to gain an award equivalent to an A-level or BTEC.

-- Level 4 - for aspiring or practising sales managers, or any role that requires managing others.
-An ISM Level 4 qualification is equivalent to a Higher National Certificate (HNC).
+- Level 4 - aspiring or practising sales managers can consider taking an ISM Level 4 qualification, which is equivalent to a Higher National Certificate (HNC).

-- Level 5 - for practising sales managers looking for a qualification equivalent to a Higher National Diploma (HND) or foundation degree.
-This includes the Diploma in Sales and Account Management (see below).
+- Level 5 - designed for practising sales managers looking for a qualification equivalent to a Higher National Diploma (HND) or foundation degree.
+This includes the Diploma in Sales and Account Management.

 - Level 6 - offering a qualification equivalent to a full Bachelors degree, ISM Level 6 is aimed at senior sales managers, directors or those aspiring to progress to senior level.

-These are 'nested' qualifications - each level is comprised of 'bitesize' qualifications of a few credits each, meaning you can start small and see whether you're suited to the course, building on your studies to gain higher qualifications as your sales career progresses.
+These are 'nested' qualifications, with each level comprised of 'bitesize' qualifications of a few credits each, meaning you can start small and see whether you're suited to the course, building on your studies to gain higher qualifications as your sales career progresses.